 Jim offers a 7-day no-questions-asked refund policy.
 If you don’t like it ask for a refund in 7 days.
 There’s really no risk.
-If you do decide to buy the course, please use my link by clicking on the image below.
-A part of your purchase will support this website.
-The price is the same if you buy directly from Jim.
-So you might as well have him send some support this way.
+If you do decide to buy the course, please click on the image below.
+I won’t get a cut if you buy it.

 Say No To Management Fees